 Welcome to the year 2050, welcome to my city – or should I say, ‘my community’.
-Our community is joined together with many others, each one is shaped like a ring with our boats in the middle to keep them safe in all kind of weather.
+Our community is joined together with many others, each one is shaped like a ring with our boats in the middle to keep them safe in all kinds of weather.

 Samantha is 17 and lives in a floating city with her parents

 I live on a Seastead, or rather a community of them, which all connect to form a floating city.
 It might sound strange, but people have been trying to build floating cities for a long time.
 Venice was once a marsh.
-Hundreds of years ago, Netherlands consisted of many basins were drained and they often were filled with floating houses, this is still true to this day.
+Hundreds of years ago, the Netherlands consisted of many basins that were drained and they often were filled with floating houses, this is still true to this day.
 Even Tenochtitlan, the capital city of the Aztec Empire was built on an island, and extensions of the city were constructed on rafts around the island in the protected waters of the lake.
-Several other floating cities inside of lakes were known to have existed in Peru during the days of the Incan Empire.
+Several other floating cities inside lakes were known to have existed in Peru during the days of the Incan Empire.
 But Seasteads are a little different than that.

 Below that is the road.
 We don’t pay taxes for road service, we just have private road companies come in and do road repairs for much less money.
-The Home Owner’s Association offers us free road repairs if we need it, but some people want to buy services from larger road companies that take care of roads all around the city.
+The Home Owner’s Association offers us free road repairs if we need them, but some people want to buy services from larger road companies that take care of roads all around the city.

 Under the roadway we have a layer of soundproofing, and then our living room, dining room, and kitchen.
 Our house has two floors and is about 2,000 square feet.
 It is made out of Seasteading Cement so it will last about 200 years before it needs any maintenance.
 The lower floor of our home has three bedrooms, two bathrooms, our desalinator, and a recreational room.
-That is where my parents bought me a pinball machine for my 14thbirthday.
+That is when my parents bought me a pinball machine for my 14th birthday.
 I still love to play with that machine!
 So do my friends when they come over.

 We don’t need to work to keep food on the table though.
 We produce more than we need to feed ourselves, just like with electricity.
 Below our house is the spars.
 The spars are the big columns that our house sits on, I have to get on a boat to go down and see them.
-We have a big net that wraps around them to keep the fish and squid in our farm.
+We have a big net that wraps around them to keep the fish and squid on our farm.
 Every week people from the fishing company we subscribe to come and harvest some of our fish, we can have some if we want, but we usually just take the paycheck instead.
 We do the same thing with the seaweed that grows from the lines on the side of the spars.
 When my parents bought the house, they decided to get extra long seaweed lines, so our house produces about double what our neighbors do.
 Sometimes when I am having sushi at my favorite restaurant, I wonder if the seaweed it is wrapped in came from my house, or at least from my street.
-I wonder the same things about the pearls on my necklace my mother bought me.
-Below our fish farm is our oyster farm, and we have a family friend who likes to scuba dive who takes care of that for us.
+I wonder the same things about the pearls on the necklace my mother bought me.
+Below our fish farm is our oyster farm, and we have a family friend who likes to scuba dive and takes care of that for us.
 He sells the pearls to jewelry suppliers, but most people just grow clams instead.
 It was my mother who always wanted to grow oysters, and sometimes she and my father scuba dive down together just to look at them.

 I know that there are some people out there over the horizon who decide to live away from the city, and that is their choice.
 But I can rest easy at night knowing that all of my family is safe, even my Uncle Roger who lives in the open water.
-He used to have to come to the city all the time for medical treatment and cancer screenings, but thanks to new medicines we have developed here he doesn’t have to take those long trips anymore.
+He used to have to come to the city all the time for medical treatment and cancer screenings, but thanks to the new medicines we have developed here he doesn’t have to take those long trips anymore.
 I hope to go out there and visit him and his family soon.
 They tend to live in smaller communities.
-He used to live near Panama where their were over 3 million people living in the city, but these days they prefer to stick to smaller communities of just a few hundred.
+He used to live near Panama where over 3 million people are living in the city, but these days they prefer to stick to smaller communities of just a few hundred.

-My parents told me all kinds of stories about growing up on land, I have never been there, but on my 18thbirthday, they said they were going to take me back to America and show me where they grew up.
+My parents told me all kinds of stories about growing up on land, I have never been there, but on my 18th birthday, they said they were going to take me back to America and show me where they grew up.
 I’m so excited, I can hardly wait!